 If You’re (Still) Scared to Trust God with Your Love Life

-If you want to hear more about the book first, I highly recommend listening to this interview I just did with the Girl Defined show.
-Listen on Apple Podcast, Google Podcasts, Spotify, or where you catch your podcasts.
+If you want to hear more about the book first, I highly recommend listening to this interview with the Girl Defined show.
+Listen on Apple Podcast, Google Podcasts, Spotify, or wherever you catch your podcasts.